keerthanasaravanan-04/1st-project-/README.md

-# " MY BOTIQUE"
+# "MY BOTIQUE"
->- This is a front-end web page project involves designing and building for botique store .
+>- This is a front-end web page project involves designing and building for botique store.
 >- The aim is to make a website that looks great, simple for people to use and responsive website.
 ---
 ## Overview
 ---
->- Welcome to the **Web Page** Project!
+>- Welcome to the **Front-end Web Page** Project!
 This repository contains the source code and assets for our web page, designed to provide a clean, responsive, and user-friendly interface.

 ## Features